Mexico City Metro: Lines, stations, names, colors, and logos

-Each line offers one service only, and to each line, a number (letter if feeding line) and color are assigned.
-Every assigned color is present on square-shaped station logos, system maps and street signs, and neither colors nor numbers have been changed.
-Line B is the only exception to the color assignment, as green (upper half) and grey (lower half) are used, producing thus bicolor logos and signs.
+All lines offers one service only (stopping at every station of a line), and to each line, a number (letter if feeding line) and color are assigned.
+Every assigned color is present on square-shaped station logos, system maps and street signs, and neither colors nor numbers/letters have been changed.
+Line B is the only exception to the color assignment, as green (upper half) and gray (lower half) are used, producing thus bicolor logos and signs.
 Gray only may be used to avoid confusion with line 8, which uses a similar green.

 The names of metro stations are often historical in nature, highlighting people, places, and events in Mexican history.
 There are stations commemorating aspects of the Mexican Revolution and the revolutionary era.
 When it opened in 1969 with line 1 (the "Pink Line"), two stations alluded to the Revolution.
 Most directly referencing the Revolution was Pino Suárez, named after Francisco I. Madero's vice president, who was murdered with him in February 1913.
 The other was Balderas, whose icon is a cannon, alluding to the Ciudadela armory where the coup against Madero was launched.
 In 1970, Revolución opened, with the station at the Monument to the Revolution.
 As the Metro expanded, further stations with names from the revolutionary era opened.
 In 1980, two popular heroes of the Revolution were honored, with Zapata explicitly commemorating the peasant revolutionary from Morelos.
 A sideways commemoration was División del Norte, named after the Army that Pancho Villa commanded until its demise in the Battle of Celaya in 1915.